Home page of The Cochrane Collaboration

 To help improve the quality of Cochrane reviews, committees within the organization have collaborated to develop a number of supportive documents.

-The Cochrane Back Review Group has also developed criteria for reviews completed under their scope.
-They are meant to build on, rather than replace, those developed by the Cochrane Collaboration.
+The Cochrane Back and Neck Review Group has also developed criteria for reviews completed under their scope.
+They are meant to build on, rather than replace, those developed by Cochrane.
 These references are sent to new review teams once a title has been registered.

 Deyo R et al. Outcome Measures for Low Back Pain Research.
 A Proposal for Standardized Use.
 Spine 1998; 23(18): 2003-2013.